-Control: By default, each card you play is controlled by you.
-If you gain control of a card, it is as if you had played it: minions add to your power total, abilities on the card apply to you and you can use them, etc. Controlling a minion does not mean you control any actions played on it, but their abilities apply normally.
+Play on ambien with one of good ambien or of good ambient or of good ambien can use them, etc. Controlling a minion does not mean you control any actions played on it, but their abilities apply normally.
 When the card leaves play, it goes to the hand, deck, or discard pile of its owner, not its current controller.
 "Having" cards at a base means you control them.